iVuDang/iVuDang/README.md

 # Hi there 👋

 - :hammer_and_wrench: I like to design and build media and software assets.
-- :mountain: I'm improving my software engineering stack, and media production stack.
+- :mountain:
-- :earth_asia: I love traveling, experiencing different cultures and meeting people.
+- :earth_asia: I love to travel, experiencing different cultures and meeting people.
 - :airplane: I've been to 12+ countries.
-I'm going to next: Phillipines, Spain, Greece, Portugal, Czech Republic.

 - - - -